-Dream Chaser® Cargo System (uncrewed) In January 2016, NASA selected our Dream Chaser Cargo System to provide cargo delivery, return and disposal services for the International Space Station (ISS).
-Under the Commercial Resupply Services 2 (CRS2) contract, Dream Chaser will provide a minimum of six cargo service missions to and from the ISS between 2019 and 2024.
+NASA selected our Dream Chaser spaceplane to provide cargo delivery, return and disposal services for the International Space Station.
+Under the Commercial Resupply Services 2 (CRS-2) contract, Dream Chaser will provide a minimum of six cargo service missions to and from the space station.

-The Dream Chaser Cargo System is designed to deliver up to 5,500 kg of pressurized and unpressurized cargo to the ISS with the ability to conduct orbital disposal services and responsively return pressurized cargo at less than 1.5 g’s to a gentle runway landing.
-The vehicle is designed for high reusability, reducing overall cost and providing rapid turnaround for re-flight opportunities.
-The ability to launch on top of multiple launch vehicles and land at a wide variety of runways makes Dream Chaser a flexible and viable option for reliable transportation.
+With the help of our Shooting Star transfer vehicle, Dream Chaser can deliver up to 5,500 kg of pressurized and unpressurized cargo to the space station, including food, water, supplies and science experiments and returns to Earth with a gentle runway landing.
+Dream Chaser can gently return critical cargo at less than 1.5 g’s.
+The vehicle is designed for high reusability, reducing overall cost and a quick turnaround between missions.
+The ability to launch on top of multiple launch vehicles and land at a wide variety of runways makes Dream Chaser a flexible option for reliable transportation.

 Dream Chaser Cargo System Specific Features Include:

-- Disposable cargo module that attaches to the Dream Chaser vehicle, greatly increasing the amount of upmass pressurized and unpressurized cargo that can be carried
+- Disposable Shooting Star transport vehicle attaches to Dream Chaser, greatly increasing the amount pressurized & unpressurized cargo

-- Ability to do both orbital disposal and pressurized cargo return on every mission
+- Ability to provide both disposal services & pressurized cargo return on every mission

-- Innovative folding-wing design allows the uncrewed Dream Chaser spacecraft to fit inside existing standard launch vehicle fairings, making it compatible with a suite of current and future launch vehicles.
+- Innovative folding-wing design allows the uncrewed Dream Chaser to fit inside existing standard launch vehicle fairings, making it compatible with a suite of current & future launch vehicles

-- Solar arrays on the cargo module increase flight time in space and support powered payloads
+- Solar arrays on the cargo module increase flight time in space & support powered payloads

 Space System (Crewed)